jboss-developer/jboss-eap-quickstarts/servlet-security-genericheader-auth/README.md

 ### Remove the Security Domain Configuration Manually
-1. If it is running, stop the JBoss Enterprise Application Platform 6.1 Server.
+1. If it is running, stop the JBoss EAP 6.1 Server.
 2. Replace the `JBOSS_HOME/standalone/configuration/standalone.xml` file with the back-up copy of the file.